tekperfect/devops-docs/docs/courses/16-Consulting/lessons/client-intake.md

-# Who is the client?
+## Who is the client?
+### What industry or business are they in?

+ - Startup

+ - Non Profit

+ - Banking/Finance

+ - Healthcare

+ - Retail

 ## What do they do?